Wadi Kubbaniya

 Wadi Kubbaniya is a Late Paleolithic site in Upper Egypt.
 Archaeologists initially believed that the site held evidence for some of the earliest examples of agriculture.
 When Wadi Kubbaniya was discovered, there were traces of barley that were originally thought to be evidence of farming.
 It is now believed that this is most likely not the case.
 The site has been dated to between 19,000 and 17,000 years ago using radiocarbon dating.
 This site was a part of a settlement system that people would come back to during its prime seasons of summer and winter.

 Location

 Wadi Kubbaniya is located in Southern Egypt.
-A wadi is geographical term that describes a valley that would become filled with water and form a stream during the rainy season.
+A wadi is a geographical term that describes a valley that would become filled with water and form a stream during the rainy season.
 Wadis are normally lush and are valuable land for those wanting to have fertile soil.
 They normally appear within deserts which make their occurrence especially appreciated.
 Wadi Kubbaniya is found on the western bank of the Nile River and is roughly 30 kilometers from Aswan.
-In the southwestern desert, Wadi Kubbaniya was one of the three principle paleo-drainage systems.
+In the southwestern desert, Wadi Kubbaniya was one of the three principal paleo-drainage systems.

 Example of a Wadi in Egypt, present day.
 A wadi is an area of land that is seasonally flooded.
 This flooding enriches the soil and makes it an ideal place for vegetation.